As a maintained school, we follow the statutory national curriculum, which is balanced and broadly based, and which:

 All children are taught the compulsory subjects of the National Curriculum:

-English - Please click on the following links for further curriculum information: SPAG (spelling, punctuation and grammar) - Spelling (additional information) - Vocabularly/Grammar/Punctuation (additional information) - Glossary of English Curriculum Terms
+English - Please click on the following links for further curriculum information: SPAG (spelling, punctuation and grammar) - Spelling (additional information) - Vocabulary/Grammar/Punctuation (additional information) - Glossary of English Curriculum Terms

 Maths - Please click on the following link for further curriculum information: Maths by Year Group Teaching Guide